stefanpejcic/terminal/README.md

 ## terminal-portfolio

-Simple portfolio showcasting Linux terminal made in JS and CSS
+Simple Linux terminal made in JS and CSS as a portfolio/about page on pcx3.com

 ![screenshot](https://raw.githubusercontent.com/stefanpejcic/terminal-portfolio/main/stefan%20portfolio.png)